augmentcode/augment-action/README.md

 # Augment Action

-A GitHub Action that automatically reacts to comments with an emoji (👀 eyes) when triggered.
-Perfect for bot interactions and automated comment acknowledgments.
+A GitHub Action that runs the Auggie AI agent to respond to issue and PR comments.

-## Features

-- 🎯 Reacts to issue comments and pull request review comments
-- 👀 Adds an "eyes" emoji reaction to acknowledge the comment
-- 🤖 Can be triggered by specific keywords (e.g., `@auggiebot`)
-- ⚡ Fast and lightweight

 ## Usage

-### Basic Setup

-Create a workflow file in your repository at `.github/workflows/auggie-bot.yml`:

 ```yaml
 name: Auggie Bot